 FAAF 2019 will be from 6th to the 8th September in Warwickshire.

 FAAF has plenty of group running, all genres of yoga, pilates, strength and conditioning, aerial hoop, dance and sessions designed to aid rest and recovery such as myofascial release and meditation.
 This year there will be the chance to learn how to lift weights and the positive benefits of resistance training; dispelling the myths surrounding strength and power, two fundamental facets of fitness which are often misunderstood and less accessible for beginners.

 As always there will be plenty of seminars and workshops led by the most relevant and interesting professionals in the fitness and health industry.
 There will be deluxe yurts and bell tents, with brand new decor, a restaurant area and a fully serviced bar.
 Again, there will be panoramic views and our very own moonlit cinema under the stars.
-This year, there will be an all inclusive ticket which means that all of your food will be included, breakfast, noon and night.
+This year, there will be an inclusive ticket which means that all of your food will be included in the evenings, this time!